shreyas0906/Selfies-with-sunglasses/README.md

 - [x] Saving multiple cordinates for a single image.<br>
 - [x] Saving cropped images for multiple cordinates from same image.<br>

+After completing annotation, the script creates two directories.
+One containing the cropped images and the other containing the pickled coordinates. <br>

-If you have any question, please email me at shreyas0906@gmail.com
+If you have any questions, please email me at shreyas0906@gmail.com